Revisiting the Optimal PMU Placement Problem in Multi-Machine Power Networks: Simulating the NDAE Discrete-time Power System

-~ In this section, we formulate the numerical methodology for solving the discrete-time NDAE system that will be used as a basis to validate the $\mu$-NDAE system under which the OPP problem is posed.
+In this section, we formulate the methodology for solving the discrete-time NDAE system that is used as a basis to validate the $\mu$-NDAE system under which the OPP problem is posed.